Michael Colgan (actor): Acting career

 He starred in the 2002 feature film This Is Not a Love Song directed by Bille Eltringham.
 He also spent a year working in the Abbey Theatre in Dublin and has appeared in several television productions, including Rebel Heart and Sunday (2002) for the BBC.

 Colgan has worked at the Royal Shakespeare Company and in productions at the Royal Exchange, the Abbey Theatre, the Lyric Players' Theatre, Belfast, the Everyman Theatre, Liverpool, the Young Vic and the Tricycle Theatre.

 In 2009 he was appearing at the Young Vic in Rupert Goold's critically acclaimed production of King Lear starring Pete Postlethwaite.

 In 2013, Colgan played Richard Webb in the drama series What Remains.
 In 2014 he appeared in the first episode of the Channel 5 detective drama Suspects (TV series).

 In 2016, Colgan published his first novel, The Countenance Divine, under his real name Michael Hughes.
 His second novel, Country, was published in August 2018.

 Colgan has appeared in two separate depictions of the Chernobyl Disaster.
 The first being BBC's Surviving Disaster: Chernobyl Nuclear Disaster from 2006 in which he appears as Leonid Toptunov, senior reactor control chief engineer of Reactor 4.
-The second was HBO's 2019 mini-series Chernobyl in which he depicts Mikhail Shchadov, Soviet Minister of Coal Industry.
+The second was HBO's 2019 mini-series Chernobyl in which he depicts Soviet Minister of Coal Industry Mikhail Shchadov.

 In 2020, Colgan starred as Rory Maguire in the third series of Nordic noir detective series Marcella.

+In 2024, he depicted older Gerry Adams in the last three episodes of Say Nothing.